Garema Place Hotel hoarding displaying historical imagery of the area.

-The Creative hoardings pilot program has been developed to enhance the City Centre's visual appeal, support emerging artists, and maintain public safety.
+The creative hoardings pilot program has been developed to enhance the City Centre's visual appeal, support emerging artists, and maintain public safety.

 In doing so, it promotes local artists, prevents graffiti, and beautifies the City Centre.